How to Understand Political Parties and Party Politics

 Although we can describe all the basics with little more than the terms “liberty” and “equality” or “left” and “right”, in real life political factions, parties, and coalitions are typically formed around other key factors.

-Thus, we should also consider these factors (some of which have already noted above):
+Thus, we should also consider these ideological factors, many of which very notably affect which single-issue voter factions a parties aligns with, (some of which have already noted above):

 - If a party is more realist or idealist (do they believe people are generally bad or good)?